What is the Perctaneous Cheek Lift?

 Q-How is the surgery for a percutaneous cheek lift performed?

-A-The incisions for the percutaneous cheek lift are made at the temple within the hairline
+A-The incisions for the percutaneous midface lift are made at the temple within the hairline

 Q-Where are the percutaneous cheek lift incisions made?